nicholas-johnson/nicholasjohnson.com/src/pages/ruby-course/extend-and-include.md

     # => false
 ```

-%p If you extend an instance of a class, you create an instance method, but only on that instance.
+If you extend an instance of a class, you create an instance method, but only on that instance.
 You can extend any object like this.

 ```js
     h.extend PetSkills